youssef-othman22/Online-library-system-/README.md

 # Online Library System

-A C++ project for managing books, users, and their interactions with a rating system.
+A C++ library for managing books, users, and their interactions with a rating system.

 ## Features